The gas and stellar content of a metal-poor galaxy at $z=8.496$ as revealed by JWST and ALMA: Conclusions

-The overall physical properties of \galname\ were also found to show remarkable similarity to the local, metal-poor galaxy I Zwicky 18 in terms of the mass-metallicity relation, gas fraction, and overall gas, dust, and metal abundance.
-Generally, this highlights the overall resemblance of the emission line properties of these high-$z$ metal-poor galaxies to local analogs \citep[as also showcased by, e.g.,][]{Schaerer22,ArellaniCordova22,Katz22}, and suggests that galaxy properties and their overall evolution is governed by the same fundamental physical processes.
+The overall physical properties of \galname\ were also found to show remarkable similarity to those of the local, metal-poor galaxy I Zw 18 in terms of the MZ relation, gas fraction, and overall gas, dust, and metal abundance.
+Generally, this highlights the overall resemblance of the emission line properties of these high-$z$ metal-poor galaxies to local analogs \citep[as also showcased by, e.g.,][]{Schaerer22,ArellaniCordova22,Katz23}, and suggests that galaxy properties and their overall evolution are governed by the same fundamental physical processes.
 With the advent of \jwst\ and in synergy with ALMA, we are now in a position to characterize the stellar, gas, and metal content and constrain how these processes govern the formation and evolution of the first generation of galaxies, as demonstrated by this work.